erikdubois/Ultimate-Elementary-Os/README.md

 I have written scripts to automate my installations.

-This github for Linux Mint will always have the most recents scripts.
+This github for Linux Mint will always have the most recent scripts.

 https://github.com/erikdubois/Ultimate-Linux-Mint-18-Cinnamon